Xilinx/VMC_Help/HDL/dsamp_ssr/README.md

 Basic tab parameters are as follows.

 #### Sampling Rate (number of input samples per output sample)
-* Must be an integer greater or equal to 2.
+Must be an integer greater or equal to 2.
 This is the ratio of the output sample period to the input, and is essentially a sample rate divider.
 For example, a ratio of 2 indicates a 2:1 division of the input sample rate.
 If a non-integer ratio is desired, the Vector Up Sample block can be used in combination with the Vector Down Sample block.

 #### Sample
-* The Vector Down Sample block can sample either the first or last value of a frame.
+The Vector Down Sample block can sample either the first or last value of a frame.
 This parameter will determine which of these two values is sampled.

-Other parameters used by this block are explained in the topic [Common Options in Block Parameter Dialog Boxes](common-options-in-block-parameter-dialog-boxes-aa1032308.html).
+Other parameters used by this block are explained in the topic [Common Options in Block Parameter Dialog Boxes](matlab:helpview(vmcHelp('name','common-options'))).

 ## LogiCORE